 Q: My youngest daughter is friends with two girls whose mother has been reported missing.
 The circumstances don’t look very hopeful.
 I have a background in helping children cope with grief and loss (and teaching others who are helping children cope), but other than advising them to stay away from social media, newspapers, and internet (which… Read more »

-Q: My kids (10 and 7) have been invited to a number of Halloween-themed parties this year that are being held at their schools and at the homes of a few of their friends.
-Several of these parties will have scary movies, scary music, and in one case (the school’s) a dramatic reading of a… Read more »
+Updated October 25, 2019 Q: My kids (10 and 7) have been invited to a number of Halloween-themed parties this year that are being held at their schools and at the homes of a few of their friends.
+Several of these parties will have scary movies, scary music, and in one case (the school’s) a… Read more »

 After reading a recent article in the New York Times about the connection between media violence and aggression in real life, Dr. Michael Rich felt compelled to respond, writing the following letter to the editor: Asking whether video games “cause” violent behavior is asking the wrong question.
 As a parent, I constantly make risk-benefit analyses… Read more »

 Q: Hello, I am the mother of a 10-year-old boy.
 We don’t allow violent video games in the house, but we do allow him to play first-person shooter hunting games (Duck Hunter, Cabela’s, Big Buck Hunter, etc.), which he loves, especially as he takes a hunting trip with his father every year.
 My fear is… Read more »

 Q: I have 4 boys (ages 11, 9, 9, and 7), and I am rather strict about limiting their screen time: We don’t allow any during the school week, and on the weekend, we allow the boys 1 hour per day.
 I have also told my oldest son that when he is at someone else’s house,… Read more »